pmdjdias/ua_infovis/Three.js/Lesson_01/README.md

 (0.15,-0.95, 0.0) ( 0.90,-0.7,  0.0) ( 0.65, 0.10, 0.0);
 ```

-If you cannot see some triangle, use the side flag in the material: THREE.DoubleSide.
+If you cannot see some triangle, use the side flag in the material with the argument THREE.DoubleSide.
 What is this option used for?
+This issue is related that only triangles with normal towards camera are rendered due to Back Face Culling.
 How can you solve the problem in another way?
 For the last triangle, it is necessary to create another model with the wireframe property of the MeshBasicMaterial.

 ![4Triângulos](./figura1.png)